Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

 1. Update the `AISearchEndpoint` value in `local.settings.json` to match your Azure AI Search endpoint.
 1. Provide SearchAPIKey for API key based auth, skip setting it for managed identity based authentication.
-1. In case of multiple search providers, it is necessary to configure the type from the `host.json` as shown in below snippet.
+1. Always configure the search provider type in the `host.json` as shown in below snippet.
 1. Use of Semantic Search, Semantic Captions and Vector Search Dimensions are configurable.
 You may configure the `host.json` file within the project and following example shows the default values:

     ```json
     "extensions": {
         "openai": {
             "searchProvider": {
-                "type": "azureaisearch",
+                "type": "azureAiSearch",
                 "isSemanticSearchEnabled": "true",
                 "useSemanticCaptions": "true",
                 "vectorSearchDimensions": "1536"